haskell-works/hw-rankselect-base/README.md

 Bit-vectors larger than say 4096-bits need indexing to achieve reasonable random-access performance.

-A indexed bit-vector implementation can found in the [hw-rankselect](https://hackage.haskell.org/package/hw-rankselect) package.
+An indexed bit-vector implementation can found in the [hw-rankselect](https://hackage.haskell.org/package/hw-rankselect) package.

 ## Architecture notes